cheukyin699/cpsc304-project/README.md

 ssh -l username -L localhost:1522:dbhost.students.cs.ubc.ca:1522 remote.students.cs.ubc.ca
 ```

+If you don't want to do it via command line, [here's a nice
+tutorial][run-own-machine] on how to run it from your own machine with SSH.

 After all the oracle stuff to your machine, we can open up a separate terminal
 and build this project: